boudra/whistle/README.md

 ## Getting started

-The router defines the path of the Websocket listener and what routes match to what programs, like this:
+The router is where everything starts, it defines the path of the Websocket listener and what routes match to what programs.

+Here is an example:

 ```elixir
 # lib/my_app_web/program_router.ex